 Support for multiple hosts has been one of EMC's strongest selling points against the server makers -- particularly IBM, Sun and HP -- which, even when professing to support rival servers with their storage products, rarely showed any enthusiasm for actually doing so.
 Accordingly, EMC has been outselling those vendors even inside their own user bases.
 But with the rising popularity of storage area networks, users have become more interested in the possibility of consolidating storage systems from multiple vendors into a single storage pool.
 EMC's resistance to this trend was turning into a liability.

 By maintaining a measure of 'proprietary' control over its Symmetrix disk array, EMC has succeeded in keeping margins high on its core hardware sales.
 But times are changing, and margins slipping.
-EMC began the process of opening up its technology in August 1999, by
+EMC began the process of opening up its technology in August 1999, by providing its first application programming interfaces to third-party software developers so that they could customize their own products to integrate with tools such as TimeFinder and SRDF.
+It claims to have won support from over 75 software vendors, including most of the big names in database backup, cluster failover and systems management.

 The new products announced this week include WideSky, which is a storage management middleware product that provides a common access method for multivendor storage management, encompassing host, switch and storage resources.
 It's an extension of the existing APIs, now including support for Compaq, Hitachi, HP, IBM and Sun storage boxes, and it resides on the hosts and switches.
 EMC won't be selling WideSky separately, instead it will come bundled in with ControlCenter applications.